sivanivedula/cse15l-lab-reports/lab3.md

 /home/linux/ieng6/cs15lsp23/cs15lsp23dk/stringsearch/stringsearch-data/technical/plos/pmed.0020161.txt:          (Hs.408182 [http://www.ncbi.nlm.nih.gov/UniGene/clust.cgi?ORG=Hs&CID=408182; forkhead
 ```
 * In this example, I used grep -r to find the word "forkead" in the complete technical directory, and it returned a few lines as shown above in which the word "forkhead" is included.
 * My source for this command is chatGPT, and the input and output are pasted below.
-From the output from ChatGPT, I used the fourth example point.
+From the output from ChatGPT, I used the fourth example point as an idea for a grep command.

 input:
 > what are some common ways to use grep